svetozar12/dragon-cli-templates/README.md

 ## Purpose

-Used to store template from dragon-cli: https://github.com/svetozar12/dragon-cli
+Used to store template for dragon-cli: https://github.com/svetozar12/dragon-cli